 Let’s hear it for single moms!
 These lightning-fast felines have their paws full caring for their cubs all on their own.
 Not only does mom protect her children from predators while she is nursing them, she also hunts for them from the time they are weaned until they are 14 to 18 months old.
 Overly active offspring can make the task of hunting even harder: Cubs often scare hunted animals away with their animated antics, leaving mom so worn out that she sometimes falls asleep in the middle of a hunt.

 Nurturing begins in the nest for these caring moms.
-Mother hens will turn their eggs as many as five times an hour and cluck softly to their unborn chicks, who chirp back to her and to one another from within their shells!
+Mother hens will turn their eggs as many as five times an hour and cluck softly to their chicks, who chirp back to her and to one another from within their shells!
 Once chicks hatch, devoted moms use their wings to shield their babies from predators and have been known to refuse to leave their nests during a fire if they have newly hatched peeps.

 This Mother’s Day, please take a moment to recognize the unique bond between mothers and children of all species.
+To support all moms, go vegan, wear vegan fashion, use cruelty-free products, and never exploit animals in any other way.